Homemade Protein Bars are easily prepared from scratch and are so good and nutritious for your body.

 Protein Bars you can make at home

-That would be these nutritious homemade protein bars which I am happily munching on after a workout.
+That would be these nutritious from scratch protein bars which I am happily munching on after a workout.

 What's in homemade Protein bars?